 Part of Desaturated, An Evening of Drinks and Installations

 Desaturated is an artistic event inspired by elective process in democratic countries, and aims to express our interpretation of the process in multi-sensory form of arts.
 This event therefore consists of a voting station, to which visitors are encouraged to vote for either black or white, as its core element.
 The result of voting affects other componential pieces exhibited in this event such as installations, games and an improvisatory performance.
 There are, in total, 7 components; a voting station, a card game, a breathalyzer installation, a twister, an entrance projection, a conceptualised bar and an improvisatory performance.

 Hear me Rohr!

 Hear me Rohr is a reactive sound-art installation designed to be exhibited in public spaces with the potential for simple optical appreciation and manipulation of its sound element.
 It was originally constructed as a part of the fall, 2016 street art festival in Fürstenfeld, Austria.
 Over 40 pipes are bound together in four groups of 10 and in their vertical arrangements form an abstract sculpture reminiscent of brutalist architecture and industrial design.
 Inside of each of the pipes is an equal number of custom designed circuit/loudspeaker combinations.
 These speakers produce clicks at varying rates which are then tuned to the resonating frequency of each individual pipe.
 Additionally, light sensors adjust the speed of the clicking where more light equals faster clicking and less light slower.
 The end result is that for every time of day, the sounds emitted by the pipes are different.
-Not only can the position of the sun effect the light sensor but also participants can cover up the holes of the pipes to reduce the amount light or they can shine a light into the pipe to speed up the clicking.
-The overall effect is subtle yet pointed, natural yet artificial, and interestingly intricate.

 A tactile installation